HeftySammich/Overlayz/README.md

 ## License

-- SLIME is free software.
+- Overlayz is a free tool.
 All files, unless explicitly stated otherwise, are public domain.

 ## Credits